DanielSzopa/LibraryMVC/README.md

 ![Role Management](/LibraryMVC.WebApplication/wwwroot/images/screens/Role.png)

 ## Project status
-The project is now finished, in the future we will be able to see changes of design app.
+The project is finished,
+we will be able to see changes of design app in the future